gu-fan/simpleterm.vim/README.rst

 All function and option are in ``g:simpleterm`` object, change or use it::

-    g:simpleterm.row = 7                    row height for new terminal
+    g:simpleterm.row = 7                    win height for new terminal

-    g:simpleterm.pos = 'below'              row position for new terminal
+    g:simpleterm.pos = 'below'              win position for new terminal

     g:simpleterm.bufs                       all the termial of simpleterm
     g:simpleterm.buf                        current main terminal